terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 * `token` - (Optional; *v2.6+*) This is the bearer token that can be used instead of username and password (in combination with field `auth_type=token`).
 When this is set, username and password will be ignored, but should be left in configuration either empty or with any custom values.
-A token can be specified with the `vcloud_TOKEN` environment variable.
+A token can be specified with the `VCLOUD_TOKEN` environment variable.
    Both a (deprecated) authorization token or a bearer token (*v3.1+*) can be used in this field.

 * `api_token` - (Optional; *v3.5+*) This is the API token that a System or organization administrator can create and distribute to users.
 It is used instead of username and password (in combination with `auth_type=api_token`).
 When this field is filled, username and password are ignored.
-An API token can also be specified with the `vcloud_API_TOKEN` environment variable.
+An API token can also be specified with the `VCLOUD_API_TOKEN` environment variable.
 This token requires at least Vcloud 10.3.1.
 There are restrictions to its use, as defined in [the documentation](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html)

 * `api_token_file` - (Optional; *v3.10+*)) Same as `api_token`, only provided
    as a JSON file.
-Can also be specified with the `vcloud_API_TOKEN_FILE` environment variable.
+Can also be specified with the `VCLOUD_API_TOKEN_FILE` environment variable.

 * `service_account_token_file` - (Optional; *v3.9+, Vcloud 10.4+*) This is the file that contains a Service Account API token.
 The path to the file could be provided as absolute or relative to the working directory.
 It is used instead of username and password (in combination with `auth_type=service_account_token_file`.
-The file can also be specified with the `vcloud_SA_TOKEN_FILE` environment variable.
+The file can also be specified with the `VCLOUD_SA_TOKEN_FILE` environment variable.
 There are restrictions to its use, as defined in [the documentation](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-8CD3C8BE-3187-4769-B960-3E3315492C16.html)

 * `allow_service_account_token_file` - (Optional; *v3.9+, Vcloud 10.4+*) When using `auth_type=service_account_token_file`,